Women Airforce Service Pilots: Requirements and demographics

 WASP adopted many of WAFS requirements, but added one other.
 Recruits still had to be between 21 and 35 years old, in good health, in possession of a pilot's license and 35 hours of flight time.
 Additionally, women were also required to be at least five feet and two inches tall.
 Over 25,000 women made application to join the WASP; 1,830 were accepted but only 1,074 completed the training.
 The applicants all had prior experience and airman certificates.
 Several WASPs had been trained previously in the Civilian Pilot Training Program (CPTP).
 Many of the women came from wealthy backgrounds that had afforded pilot training earlier in life, or had husbands who helped pay for their expensive training.
 All WASP recruits were interested in serving their country.

-Although the majority of WASPs pilots were white, they were not exclusively so.
+Although the majority of WASP pilots were white, they were not exclusively so.
 Two Chinese Americans, Hazel Ying Lee and Maggie Gee, two women of Hispanic descent, Verneda Rodriguez and Frances Dias, and one known Native American woman, Ola Mildred Rexroat completed the training.
 Rexroat was a member of the Oglala Sioux tribe from the Pine Ridge Indian Reservation in South Dakota.
 While the total number of black women applicants for WASP training is unknown, several African American pilots made it to the final interview stage, where they were all rejected.
 Mildred Hemmans Carter, another African American applicant, was asked to withdraw her application because of her race.
 In 1940, at age 19, Carter had earned a Bachelor of Arts degree from the Tuskegee Institute.
 The following year, she received her aviation certification.
 However, because of her sex, Carter was also rejected from flying with the Tuskegee Airmen.
 Seventy years later, she was recognized retroactively as a WASP, and Carter took her final flight at age 90.
 Another African American applicant, Janet Harmon Bragg, was told by Cochran in her interview that "it was difficult enough fighting prejudice aimed at females without additionally battling race discrimination."